code-423n4/2023-04-rubicon-findings/data/caventa-Q.md

 3.

 SafeMath library is not required in version 0.8.
-Overflow and underflow problems which could happen in uint arithmetic operations is automatically checked in version 0.8.
+Overflow and underflow problems which could happen in uint arithmetic operations in previous versions is automatically checked in version 0.8.

 Hence,